 - Cash and Net Current Assets shall be valued as 1 from a risk perspective.

-If you are mathematically inclined, then you may want to see a few sample calculations of Riskometer.
+If you are mathematically inclined, then you may want to see a few sample calculations of the Riskometer.
 SEBI has included them in the circular’s annexure itself.
-You can check it there.
+You can check it out there.

 That’s it about the changes in the new Riskometer tool for mutual funds.

 Before the Risk-o-meter’s current 6-level avatar, it was a 5-level Riskometer.
-And before that, it was a color-codes based risk tool (it had 3 colours blue, yellow and brown representing low, medium and high levels of risks).
-After July 2015, SEBI had replaced the depiction of mutual fund risks using colour codes by a pictorial meter popularly named Riskometer.
+And before that, it was a color-codes-based risk tool (it had 3 colors blue, yellow and brown representing low, medium and high levels of risk).
+After July 2015, SEBI replaced the depiction of mutual fund risks using color codes by a pictorial meter popularly named Riskometer.